kpmoran-teaching/kpmoran-teaching.github.io/docs/syllabus.md

 |  |  |
 |-----|-----|
-| Participation & Discussion | 10%
-| Tech Talk | 10%
-| Project Checkpoints & Presentation | 40%
+| Assignments | 50%
 | Mid-term exam | 20%
 | Final exam | 20%
+| Quizzes | 10%

 ### <u>Assignments & Exams</u>

-#### Participation & Discussion (10%)

-Class attendance & responses to Discussion Questions will make up 10% of the overall course grade.
-The discussion question responses will either receive full points, half-points, or no points based on their content.
-The instructors reserve the right to assign no points for discussion question responses that do not comprehensively address the prompt.
-I expect that attend the synchronized class sessions unless you have personal or technical difficulties that prevent you from joining us, and we will take attendance via Zoom.
-Why?
-You will spend a great deal of time during class learning from your classmates with group exercises.
-Nothing can replace our interactive real-time, in-class group exercises, so don't miss unless you have to.
+#### Assignments (50%)

+There will be 5 major assignments and will distributed over the course of the semester such that you will have two weeks to complete each assignment.
+Each of these assignments will help you to implement and gain experience with the different concepts and reinforce the material taught during lectures.
+These assignments will range from implementing simple web apps with a minimal feature set to Frontend and Backend development, to evaluating the user experience of a web app.
+Each assignment will be worth 10% of your final grade, meaning that all assignments taken together will make up half of the overall course grade.

-#### Tech Talks (10%)
+#### In-Class Quizzes (10%)

-Each student will be responsible for giving a short group presentation surveying a front-end web technology.
-Each group will consist of 2-3 students.
-See the Tech Talks posting on [Piazza](piazza.com/gmu/spring2021/swe632)for more details.

-#### Course Project (40%)

-The major assignments in the course will be in the form of a project, and will distributed over the course of the semester as "Project Checkpoints".
-You will first design and implement a simple UI in the form of a web app.
-Throughout the semester, you will perform peer evaluations, identifying usability issues with the UI of apps built by other students in the course.
-Based on the reported usability issues you receive, you will then iteratively redesign and improve the usability of your web app to address these issues.
-Full details for each Project Checkpoint can be found in the Project Checkpoint descriptions; the due dates are summarized in the course schedule.

-You are allowed to work on the Project collaboratively using one of two models:

-* Work on and submit all HWs independently.
-* Collaborate from start to finish on all HWs with at most two other students in SWE 632.
-You must submit one solution as a group for each HW.
-Additionally, each group member will separately submit a peer evaluation, describing the involvement of each group member (including themselves) in the Project Checkpoint assignment.

-Note: You are **NOT ALLOWED** to include “guest names.”
-Every person listed as a collaborator must contribute.
-If someone is listed as a collaborator but did not contribute, all will be given a zero on the assignment and reported to the university honor committee.
+There will be short pass/fail quizzes in class that aim to help the instructor gauge student understanding of the material.
+Missed quizzes cannot be made up.
+However, you can miss up to 3 with no penalty.
+Out of fairness to other students in the course, no exceptions beyond this. there will be accommodations to take quizzes virtually should you fall ill during the semester.

 #### Midterm & Final Exam (20% & 20%)

-There will be a midterm exam and a comprehensive final exam which will be open-book & open-notes.
-The exam questions will consist of essay-style questions wherein you will be required to synthesize concepts taught throughout the course and apply them in specific contexts.
-Because this exam will be administered virtually, the questions will be released on Piazza, and due within ***2 hours & 40 minutes*** of the questions being posted.
+There will be a midterm exam and a non-cumulative final exam which will be given in class, or during the specific final exam period.
+The exam questions will consist of multiple choice and essay-style questions wherein you will be required to synthesize concepts taught throughout the course and apply them in specific contexts.
+Because this exam will be administered in person they will be due ***by the end of the class or exam period*** of the questions being posted.
 Exams will cover material from the lectures and assigned readings.

-##### Exams and Academic Integrity

-Note that while these exams will be open book and open notes, they are **NOT** to be worked on collaboratively between students.
-Due to the nature of the exam, it will be *extremely* clear to the instructors whether students were colluding on the exam, and any such cases will be referred to the university honor council.
-See GMU's policies on [Academic Integrity](../syllabus/#university-policies) for more information.

 ### <u>Assignment Due Dates</u>

-Discussion Questions are due by 11:59 pm EST on the Monday after they are assigned.
-All Project Checkpoints are due by the time class begins (4:30pm) on the due date indicated on the [Course Schedule](../schedule/).
+All Assignments are due by the time class begins (4:30pm) on the due date indicated on the [Course Schedule](../schedule/).

 ### <u>Late Policy & Makeups</u>

 Unless arrangements are worked out in advance, missed tests **cannot** be made up.
-As many of the Project Checkpoints involve peer evaluations where groups give and receive feedback with other groups, late HW submissions impact not only the groups themselves but other students in the course.
-Thus, 10% will be deducted for late HW assignments turned within 24 hours of the due date, and 20% will be deducted for late HW assignments turned in after 48 hours. *Assignments submitted more than 48 hours late will receive a zero.*
+For assignments, 10% will be deducted for late HW assignments turned within 24 hours of the due date, and 20% will be deducted for late HW assignments turned in after 48 hours. *Assignments submitted more than 48 hours late will receive a zero.*

-**I understand that we are operating under extraordinary circumstances this semester.
+**I understand that we are still operating under extraordinary circumstances this semester.
 If you become ill, if you have a family emergency, or if something else happens that prevents you from completing work on time (either assignments or exams), please communicate with Dr. Moran.
 We will devise a plan to help you complete work on an altered schedule.**

 ---------